WCFE-TV: Analog-to-digital conversion

-WCFE-TV began simulcasting digital and analog transmission in early 2005.
+WCFE-TV began simulcasting digital and analog signals in early 2005.

 WCFE-TV shut down its analog signal, over UHF channel 57, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
 The station's digital signal remained on its pre-transition UHF channel 38, using virtual channel 57.

 Until the beginning of 2010, an SD simulcast of WCFE-TV was broadcast on 57.2, while ThinkBright was broadcast on 57.3.
 From January to September 2010, Classic Arts Showcase was on 57.3.

-As a part of the repacking process following the 2016-2017 FCC incentive auction, WCFE-TV relocated to UHF channel 36 on July 2, 2020.
+As a part of the repacking process following the 2016–2017 FCC incentive auction, WCFE-TV relocated to UHF channel 36 on July 2, 2020.